Can solar and battery power your Perth home during a blackout?

 - Backup load: 2kW (fridge, lights, fans)

-- Net battery charge rate: 3kW surplus going into battery
+- Net battery charge rate: 3kW surplus flowing into the battery

-- Effective backup duration: unlimited while sun is shining, battery charges for night
+- Effective backup duration: unlimited while the sun is up, and the battery tops up for the night ahead

 Perth's grid is generally reliable.
 Major outages are typically caused by: